-BA 2430 International Management
+BA 2430 International Management Prerequisite: BA 2010.

 The course is an in-depth study of the cultural, economic, political, sociological, and technological differences that exist between various global regions and countries of the world which have an influence on the growth and success of the multinational company.
-The course covers the planning, the organizing, the staffing, and the managerial control process of the multinational corporation.
+The course covers the planning, organizing, staffing, and managerial control process of the multinational corporation.
 3 credits.
 (3 plus 0)